Acids Present in Fruits and Vegetables (Updated List)

 Answer: Malic acid, Citric acid, and Oxalic acid.

 Q7.
-Do all vegetables are acids?
+Do all vegetables have acids?

 Answer: The pH range of vegetables varies from 4.2 to 6.2.
 This means the vegetables are weakly acidic.
 The majority of vegetables are alkaline.